strakam/generals-bots/README.md

 > ```

 ### 🎁 Reward
 It is possible to implement custom reward function.
-The default is `1` for winner and `-1` for loser, otherwise `0`.
+The default reward is awarded only at the end of a game and gives `1` for winner and `-1` for loser, otherwise `0`.
 ```python
 def custom_reward_fn(observation, action, done, info):
     # Give agent a reward based on the number of cells they own